AmanJain2903/ScoreIt.AI/README.md

 - Use LLMs to extract important fields like Technical Skills, Education, Experience, Certifications, and more.
 - Store resumes, JDs, and match results in a MongoDB database.
 - Build a ReactJS frontend for users to upload resumes/JDs and view match scores in real-time.
-- In the future: OCR resume PDFs, scrape job listings from URLs, build smart matching algorithms, and expose all services via Flask APIs.
+- In the future: OCR resume PDFs, scrape job listings from URLs, and expose all services via Flask APIs.

 ---